वस्तु

 Teaching Award Statement

 I was touched to receive the Excellence in Endocrine Teaching Award from our graduating fellows.
 Here’s what I shared with them: Dear fellows, I am somewhat surprised and deeply humbled by this honor.
 While I have enjoyed our deliberations in clinical space, I have never thought of myself as an intentional teacher.
-My thoughts are Read more ⇢
+My thoughts are more along the lines of the protagonist in… Read more ⇢

 -